Table of Contents

 Twigs, feathers, and debris from nesting areas often migrate into drains and scuppers.

-Standing Water Increases Structural Load
+Standing Water Accelerates Structural Deterioration

 Blocked drainage results in ponding.
 Prolonged standing water accelerates surface wear and stresses structural elements.

 Droppings on metal surfaces accelerate oxidation.
 Over time, handrails, light mounts, and exposed fasteners deteriorate.
+For long-term prevention, facilities need an electromagnetic bird deterrent system that helps stop birds from repeatedly landing, roosting, and nesting in the same high-risk areas.

 Nesting near lighting fixtures and junction boxes introduces debris and moisture, increasing inspection and repair frequency.